 A big part of LEDs lasting longer is the fact that they produce very little heat.
 If you've ever been curious enough to touch a switched on incandescent or halogen light bulb (which we don't recommend), you'll know that those things burn very hot.
 They produce 80% heat and only 20% light!

-However, with LEDs these figures are switched around.
+However, LEDs completely reverse these figures.
 They generate between 10 and 20% heat and 80 - 90% of their energy goes towards doing what they're actually supposed to do - making light!
 As a result, our LEDs suffer much less wear and tear from the damaging effects of the heat.

 Get in Touch with LED Monkey